Discord-UI-Kit/main/README.md

 - Free and Open Source
 - Licensed under the [Unlicense](https://unlicense.org) (which means you can do whatever with this)
-- Framework-agnostic, you can use `discord.js`, `eris`, or anything else!

 ## Installation